|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Chet Rispoli, Ed.D., Director

 Career Development Services (CDS) assists students and alumni in all phases of the career development process, including career self-assessment, career exploration, the job search, and success on the job.
 Students are encouraged to begin their career assessment and exploration as early as their freshman year.
-Career counseling and advising is offered, as well as online assessments through SIGI 3, a computerized career guidance system.
-Lots of valuable information can also be obtained in the CDS Career Library and Cyber Center.
-Full-time, part-time, seasonal, co-op, internship, and other experiential learning opportunities are posted online.
+Career counseling and advising is offered, as well as online assessments through the Myers Briggs Type Indicator (MBTI) and the Strong Interest Inventory.
+Lots of valuable information about career choices and career paths can also be obtained in the CDS Online Career Library.
+Full-time, part-time, seasonal, co-op, internship, and other experiential learning opportunities are posted online at www.temple.edu/careerdev.
 They can be accessed by students anytime, anywhere!